jeffhain/jolikit/README.md

 # Unit tests

-- Run individual XxxTest file with JUnit, or all tests at once if your IDE allows.
+- Run individual XxxTest files with JUnit, or all tests at once if your IDE allows.

 # BWD GUI tests